OpenDataServices/developer-docs/code-python.md

 We use Python 3 for new applications, and support Python 2 and 3 for libraries.
 We still have some legacy Python 2 only code.

+### Transition to Python 3

+The plan is to transition to Python 3 next time we have a major development sprint on any of the Python 2 projects.

 Python Minor Versions
 ---------------------